 Here’s a snapshot from one of my newer (just a year old) site’s performance last month using Amazon:

 That’s not too shabby for a website that’s only a year old, is based entirely on free organic traffic, has a monthly advertising budget of $0, has 0 email subscribers, and about 250″Â likes” on Facebook.
 The only overhead on this website is my invested time, roughly $15/month for hostingÂ and about $10/year for the domain name, so pretty much nothing.
 Basically, this website paid me out $25/hr assuming I invested 8 hours /day last month, which I definitely did not – it was more like an average of 2 hours or less /day on this site.
 These numbers are also constantly growing, and what you see above is more than it made the previous month, this month it will be more again and so on.
 That’s just how affiliate marketing works when it’s done right.

 I’m not saying that you’re going to be able to come out of the gate and start making $1000+ /week with a website; but, with enough dedication and perseverance, this and A LOT more is well within your reach.
 It took my example site 1 full year (and 1 month, technically) to turn that profit; it might take longer in some niches, or it could even be faster.

-In any event, it’s entirely possible (and not very difficult) to take Amazon and turn it into a revenue generating machine, instead of just a place where you only ever spend.
-In fact, you could use Amazon and only Amazon as a primary source of monetization depending on your niche, but like the old saying goes: never put all of your eggs in one basket!
+In any event, it’s entirely possible (and not very difficult) to take Amazon and turn it into a revenue-generating machine, instead of just a place where you only ever spend.
+In fact, you could use Amazon and only Amazon as a primary source of monetization depending on your niche, but as the old saying goes: never put all of your eggs in one basket!